Last updated: 9/5/18

 Given this information, I had a lot to think about.
 On the positive side, I was strong both mentally and physically and had the will to want to beat this.
 I decided that I would take option three and was scheduled for surgery two weeks later.

 Notice I said we.
-It was very important to me that I played and continue to play an active role and take ownership of any treatment plans or decisions that would be made about my care.
-This made me stronger, be more positive and increased my strength to fight.
+It was very important to me that I played and continue to play an active role and take ownership of any treatment plans or decisions that would be made about me care.
+This made me stronger, be more positive and increase my strength to fight.

 The big day finally arrived.
 Scared and with tears in my eyes, my parents and friends said that they would see me when I got out of surgery and I was wheeled down the hallway.
 I don't remember even getting to the operating room.
 I was told afterwards that the neurosurgeon told my family and friends that he didn't know what to expect; meaning, would I be able to talk?
 Feed myself?
 Walk?

-After I completed the radiation therapy and Temodar, I had a couple weeks to rest up before starting my more aggressive chemotherapy regime.
-Over the next 12 months I went into the hospital for three consecutive nights each month where I would receive two types of chemotherapy back to back, Cytoxin and Etoposide, then would rest.
-The day before my release from the hospital, I went to interventional radiology where I would receive the Intra Arterial Carboplatin.
+After I completed the radiation therapy, I had a couple weeks to rest up before starting my regular chemotherapy regime.
+Over the next 12 months I went into the hospital for three consecutive nights each month where I would receive two types of chemotherapy back to back Cytoxin and Etoposide, then a rest period, then the same chemotherapy back to back again.
+The day before my release from the hospital I went to interventional radiology where I would receive the Intra Arterial Carboplatin.

-For the next twelve months, family members took turns flying in and staying two weeks at a time to take care of me.
-After my twelve chemo sessions, I was put on a "watch-and-see" status.
+For the next twelve months family members took turns flying in and staying two weeks at a time to take care of me.
+After my twelve chemo sessions I was put on a "watch-and-see" status.
 Textbooks and statistics showed a 100% chance the tumor would grow back.
 Thank God, to this day, it hasn't.
-Currently I have MRI's every six months and they have been clear.
+Currently I have MRI's yearly and they have been stable.

-I sincerely believe that, in addition to the treatments for Glioblastoma which I received, having a positive attitude throughout my entire treatment, being strong, my faith and having a proactive doctor who thought outside of the box is why I am still here today.
+I sincerely believe that in addition to the treatments for Glioblastoma, which I received, having a positive attitude throughout my entire treatment, being strong, having a proactive doctor who thought outside of the box is why I am still here today.

-As I think back over the years prior to my diagnosis, I remember having migraines, which started in high school.
+As I think back over the years prior to my diagnosis I remember having migraines, which started in high school.
 They would happen 2 to 3 times a year and were extremely severe.
 I could tell they were coming on because my tongue would go numb.
-Then, starting with my fingertips, my arm would start to go numb.
-My sight would go blurry, I couldn't stand to be in the light, then I would start vomiting.
-I went to the doctor a number of times but was never given a CT scan or MRI.
+Then starting with my fingertips my arm would start to go numb.
+My sight would go blurry, I couldn't stand to be in the light, then I would get start vomiting.
+I went to the doctor a number of times was never given a CT Scan or MRI.
 Could this have been the start of the tumor?
-No one knows, not even the doctors can determine how long the tumor had been there.
+No one knows not even the doctors can determine how long the tumor had been there.

-I got remarried in June of 2009 to a wonderful woman who has had first hand experiences of dealing with a terminal illness.
-She herself has Cystic Fibrosis, has had a liver transplant and has diabetes.
-We have a unique bond and take care of each other in addition to taking care of my 13 year old son.
+I got remarried in June of 2009 to a wonderful woman who has had first hand experiences of dealing with a terminal illness, She herself has Cystic Fibrosis, has had a liver transplant and has diabetes.
+We have a unique bond and take care of each other in addition to taking care of my 15 year old son.

-It has been almost 12 years since diagnosis.
+It has been over 14 years since diagnosis.
 I have dedicated my life to helping those going through cancer or caring for someone going through cancer.
-There is so much that a person like me can do to help.
-I have dedicated my life to helping and educating those going through a similar diagnosis.
+There is so much that a person like myself can do to help.
+I have dedicated my life to helping an educating those going through a similar diagnosis.
 I volunteer at a number of Cancer Centers throughout the United States.
 These cancer centers and foundations include MD Anderson, Cleveland Clinic, Children's Brain Tumor Foundation, National Brain Tumor Society and Imerman Angels.

-Almost 5 years ago I started my first website survivorandcaregiver.com which has received over 40,000 hits from all over the world.
-In June of 2012, I founded Greg's Mission, a 501(c)3 nonprofit, the website is gregsmission.org
+Almost 7 years ago I started my first website survivorandcaregiver.com which has received over 150,000 hits from all over the world.
+In June of 2012 I founded Greg's Mission a 501(c)3 non profit the website is gregsmission.org

 Greg's Mission: A nonprofit that provides support, HOPE, education, current resources and awareness to patients suffering from brain tumors especially Glioblastoma Multiforme (a grade 4 primary brain tumor) via phone, email, skype and personal visits.

-I have provided support to over 2000 patients, families and caregivers from around the globe.
+I am currently have provided support to over 3600 people around the globe.
 I travel around the country and world attending conferences and speaking about my experiences with this devastating disease.
 It is my goal that everyone has the opportunity that I didn't have and that is a chance to talk to another survivor.
-Someone who has been given the diagnosis, told the statistics (which be the way were not helpful), has had a biopsy and brain surgery, has had radiation and very aggressive chemotherapy, keeping in mind that everyone is different and will not have the same side effects, reaction and outcome.
+Someone who has been given the diagnosis, told the statistics (which be the way were not helpful), has had radiation and chemotherapy keeping in mind that everyone is different and will not have the same side affects, reaction and outcome.

-In addition, the past four years, in May, I have been part of a delegation with the National Brain Tumor Society that went to Washington to lobby my State Representatives and Senators to increase NIH funding and for a federal bill for Chemotherapy Parody.
+More recently, the past five years in May I have been part of a delegation with the National Brain Tumor Society that went to Washington to lobby my State Representatives and Senators to increase NIH funding and for a federal bill for Chemotherapy Parody.
 This bill is very important for patients as I mentioned before for quality of life.
-Currently only about half the states have their own bill which makes the insurance companies cover both the oral and IV Temodar the same.
+Currently only about have states have there own bill which makes the insurance companies cover both the oral and IV Temodar the same.
 Every patient should be able to make the choice for themselves as to which form of Temodar they want to take IV or oral.

-I have also made it my mission to increase awareness for brain tumors.
+I have also made it my mission to increase awareness for brain tumors and cancer.
 I have reached out to all areas of the media.
-I have had numerous articles in the newspapers, one of which was picked up by USA Today.
-I have been on TV a number of times and have had 4 radio interviews.
+I have had numerous articles in the newspapers one of which was picked up be the USA Today, I have been on TV a number of times and have had 3 radio interviews.
+All of which can be read or viewed on the Greg's Mission website under the event and media tab (www.gregsmission.org) I was honored to be on Good Day Austin in 2016.